jankratochvilcz/interviewing-repo-scaffolding/README.md

 ### 5. Run it

-Finally, run the tool via `npm run start` to generate the repository and invite your candidate to it.
+Finally, run the tool via `npm run start` and follow the instructions to generate the repository and invite your candidate to it.

 If you haven't run it before, don't forget to `npm install`.
 The project assumes you have Node and NPM installed.
 The tested version is Node v18.3.0 and NPM v8.11.0.